 You will need to undertake a risk assessment for your event which should be submitted through your online Event Application.
 You can find some useful information in our guidance document Safety at Events - Risk Assessments and a Risk Assessment Template

 Your risk assessment should help you decide what level of first aid provision you need.
 For very small, low risk events, it may be enough to have a first aid kit on site and a nominated person in charge of it.
 However, larger or higher-risk events will require professional first aid cover.

 To determine your requirements and obligations, read the Event Medical Guidance document.

 Contact trading standards if any food, drink or goods will be sold during the event - they may want to visit the event to check that traders are operating legally.
 Contact the Trading Standards Duty Officer on 01225 397653 or firstname.lastname@example.org.

-Tell the Food Team if any food will be served, even if it will be free.
-They can provide you some useful advice on food safety.
-Contact the Food Team on 01225 477508 or firstname.lastname@example.org.
+A full list of caterers should be included in your Event Management Plan, which will be shared with the Food Safety Team.
+They can provide you with some useful advice on food safety.
+You can contact the Food Safety Team on 01225 477508 or email@example.com.